 We return the bikes and meet Vickie at 8 am, just as planned.
 She even brings coffee and peaches for us.
-We have a pleasant conversation on the way up and we’re sorry to say goodby so soon to our newfound freind.
-She is so sweet and kind.
-I’ll have another person to go back and visit in South Fork.
+We have a pleasant conversation on the way up and we’re sorry to say goodby so soon to our newfound friend.
+She’s so sweet and kind.
+I’ll have another person to go back and visit in South Fork now.

 It’s cold and windy on the divide but at least the sun is shining.
-The trail climbs immediately up to the ridge where the ski area is and we enjoy a stroll past all the lifts.
+The trail climbs immediately to the ridge and ski area, where we enjoy a stroll past all the lifts.
 The tread is good for many miles and we cover ground easily.
 Since we got a pretty early start, we hope to do enough miles to get past the first really high area that’s above 12,700′.

-We meet a couple that is section hiking north and then some hunters at Elwood pass.
-They both tell us that they have seen many SOBOs in the past few days but we don’t know who they are.
+We meet a couple that’s section hiking north and then some hunters at Elwood pass.
+They both tell us that they’ve seen many SOBOs in the past few days but we don’t know who they are.
 Sunshine and Sugar Rush are still in Pagosa Springs after waiting out the weather a few days ago.

 We head up into the tundra on the high pass, crossing into the Southern San Juan Wilderness.
 The sun has warmed the air enough that it’s pleasant but the wind is still blowing.
-The trail winds through a high plateau at the base of several peaks, first Long Trek, then Montezuma, and lasty, Summit Peak.
+The trail winds through a high plateau at the base of several peaks, first Long Trek, then Montezuma, and lastly, Summit Peak (real original name).

 The trail has gone up and down all day, as usual, but it feels gentler somehow.
 The tread is again rough: lumpy grass, mole holes, rocks.
 But I’m used to it by now and it reminds me of walking through the tussock in New Zealand.
 I like this cross-country, cairn-finding, stumbling through the grass kind of stuff.
 Unfortunately it hurts Relentless’s blisters, slowing him down, and he falls behind.